CobbleSword/NachoSpigot/README.md

-[Paper-0083] Waving banner workaround by Gabscap [Paper-0068] Use a Shared Random for Entities by Aikar [Paper-0085] Add handshake event to allow plugins to handle client handshaking logic themselves [Paper-0097] Don't save empty scoreboard teams to scoreboard.dat by Aikar [Paper-0100] Avoid blocking on Network Manager creation by Aikar [Paper-0102] Faster redstone torch rapid clock removal by Martin Panzer.
-[Paper-0112] Reduce IO ops opening a new region file by Antony Riley [Paper-0122] Don't let fishinghooks use portals by Zach Brown [Paper-0125] Optimize World.isLoaded(BlockPosition)Z by Aikar
+[Paper-0083] Waving banner workaround by Gabscap [Paper-0068] Use a Shared Random for Entities by Aikar [Paper-0085] Add handshake event to allow plugins to handle client handshaking logic themselves [Paper-0093] Don't save empty scoreboard teams to scoreboard.dat by Aikar [Paper-0097] Faster redstone torch rapid clock removal by Martin Panzer [Paper-0100] Avoid blocking on Network Manager creation by Aikar [Paper-0103] Add setting for proxy online mode status [Paper-0112] Reduce IO ops opening a new region file by Antony Riley [Paper-0122] Don't let fishinghooks use portals by Zach Brown [Paper-0125] Optimize World.isLoaded(BlockPosition)Z by Aikar